alecjmaly/slae86/slae86/project1/README.md

 The first thing I do is zero out the registers that I plan to be using.

-I zero out ebx, then use that in a `mul` statement to zero out `eax` and `edx`, details on the mul can be found [here](https://www.aldeid.com/wiki/X86-assembly/Instructions/mul).
+I zero out ebx, then use that in a `mul` statement to zero out the `eax` and `edx` registers; details on the mul instruction can be found [here](https://www.aldeid.com/wiki/X86-assembly/Instructions/mul).

 While I didn't need to zero out edx, I used the `mul` trick here because I found it a neat, polymorphic way to zero out the eax register which I may use in the future.

 ```assembly
 ; Create socket